-This goes without saying but it’s a minefield.
+This goes without saying but it's a minefield.
 Disrespect can come out in a lot of different ways, lack of preparation, appearing bored or not giving your audience enough credit.
-Again, testing your subject matter and the way you’re going to deliver is well worth it here.
-I’ve pulled slides numerous times because people have said it seems a little patronising – great feedback before it was delivered for real.
+Again, testing your subject matter and the way you're going to deliver is well worth it here.
+I've pulled slides numerous times because of feedback that it was pitched too low.

 There are plenty of much better speakers and presenters than I am or ever will be - I work with at least two and I am in constant awe of people that can deliver amazing presentations effortlessly to any sized group.
 Conversely, I don't think I'm the worst speaker or presenter ever - mostly because I am so nervous that I don't lack for preparation - I literally have backups of backups of backups to account for things going wrong.

 I don't know whether the things I've written about here are right, or if they are right for you.
 They work for me, it's how I approach a presentation and if they help you out too that's great.